vithun4/people-hierarchy/README.md

 ---

-## What We Focus On

-### Efficient Calculations
-- **Memoization**: Memoized descendant counts to prevent expensive recalculations of descendants when nodes are expanded or collapsed.
-- **Recursive Salary Calculations**: Management and IC costs are recursively calculated using efficient tree traversal techniques.

-### Clean & Responsive UI
-- The UI is clean and minimal, using TailwindCSS for responsive design.
-- A flexible interface allows for easy navigation of large datasets with drag-and-zoom functionality.

----

-## How to Send Back

-Please either:
-1. **Send a zipped file** that includes the source code and a README file.
-2. **Provide a download link** to access the files.

----

 ## Requirements

 - **No TypeScript**: JavaScript was used exclusively for the Vue components.
 - **Vue.js** and **TailwindCSS** were required, which have been used for the structure and styling respectively.

----

-## Future Enhancements

-1. **Performance Optimizations**: Further improvements can be made for handling even larger datasets (50k+ nodes) by employing virtual scrolling or more advanced rendering techniques.
-2. **Additional Filters**: Adding filters for departments, roles, or salary brackets to enhance the UI's usability for deeper insights.